Climate Feedback

 Climate Feedback (CF) is a web-based content annotation tool that allows qualified scientists to comment on stories online, adding context and noting inaccuracies.
 It is one of three websites under the Science Feedback parent organization that fact-checks media coverage.
 Science Feedback is a non-profit organization registered in France.

 The CF website asks climate scientists in relevant fields to assess the credibility and accuracy of media stories related to climate change.
 The website published its first review in 2015.
 The website was founded by Emmanuel Vincent, who has a PhD in Oceanography & Climate from Université Pierre et Marie Curie.
-Vincent partnered with the non-profit Hypothes.is, who created a free Internet browser plug-in that allows users to make sentence-level comments on web pages, to create an evaluation of content.
+Vincent partnered with the non-profit Hypothes.is, who created a free web browser plug-in that allows users to make sentence-level comments on web pages, to create an evaluation of content.
 Climate Feedback, an application of the Hypothes.is platform to climate science communication, allows active climate scientists to add comments.

 Process

 Typically, a story will be reviewed for CF by five or six scientists, but on one story there were 17 reviewers.
-According to Climate Feedback, each reviewer has to hold a PhD in a relevant discipline, and have at least one published article on climate science or climate change impacts in a top-tier peer-reviewed scientific journal within the last three years.
+According to Climate Feedback, each reviewer has to hold a PhD in a relevant discipline, and have at least one published article on climate science or climate change impacts in a top-tier peer-reviewed scientific journal within the last five years.
 However, summaries are written by an editor rather than by a reviewer.

 The method was called "expert crowdsourcing" or a form of "elevated crowdsourcing" by Poynter's International Fact-Check Network.

+Vincent believes this methodology can be applied to fact-checking not only climate change, but also health and energy information.